 Providers should use increments as listed in the rates and service codes chart to bill LCI up to the authorized number of units for the member.
 Providers can only bill for services rendered to the member.
 Provider will refund LCI the total amount of any/all units billed without services rendered to LCI member.
+Providers should reference the Rates and Service Codes chart of the contract for contract units and rates.

 Family Care services administered by LCI are funded by state and federal tax dollars though the Medical Assistance program.
 As a publicly funded system, LCI strives to maintain the integrity of the program by ensuring that all services are billed as authorized by LCI, and as rendered to members.
-LCI ensures this protection, by regularly conducting random reviews of claims submitted by its contracted.
-LCI reserves the right to request verification documentation from.
-This could include but is not limited to' case notes, files, documentation, and records.
+LCI ensures this protection, by regularly conducting random reviews of claims submitted by its contracted providers.
+LCI reserves the right to request verification documentation from providers.
+This could include but is not limited to providers' case notes, files, documentation, and records.